yehudacohen/alchemy/alchemy-web/docs/providers/fs/static-yaml-file.md

 # StaticYamlFile

-The StaticYamlFile resource creates YAML files with formatted content using the [yaml](https://www.npmjs.com/package/yaml) package.
+The StaticYamlFile resource creates YAML files with formatted content using the [YAML](https://yaml.org/) format.

 # Minimal Example